 Some courses involve computer assignments that generate heavy load, and therefore are not well suited to shared computing environments.
 Students in these courses use Biglab for these assignments, as the resource restrictions in place on shared machines like Eniac will terminate CPU- and memory-intensive processes.

 Access to Biglab is not available to all SEAS students, only those registered for certain courses.
 CETS does not provide access to Biglab for individual students.

 How to access biglab

-The biglab machines can be accessed by SSHing to biglab.seas.upenn.edu from Eniac or any machine on the SEAS network:
+The biglab machines can be accessed by SSHing to biglab.seas.upenn.edu (works both on- and off-campus):

-Alternatively, use the Biglab monitoring page to see a list of available machines and then SSH to a specific speclab machine from Eniac or any machine on the SEAS network.
+Alternatively, use the Biglab monitoring page to see a list of available machines and then SSH to a specific Biglab machine.

 Running GUI applications on Biglab